 CFNE welcomes applications from organizations operated on a cooperative or nonprofit basis.
-Applicants must be located within the New England states of Massachusetts, Vermont, New Hampshire, Maine, Connecticut and Rhode Island or within the adjacent parts of New York state.
-If you are not sure whether your co-op or non-profit is eligible for CFNE financing, don't hesitate to be in touch so a a loan officer can discuss with you further.
+Applicants must be located within the New England states of Massachusetts, Vermont, New Hampshire, Maine, Connecticut and Rhode Island or within New York state.
+If you are not sure whether your co-op or non-profit is eligible for CFNE financing, don’t hesitate to be in touch so a a loan officer can discuss with you further.

 CFNE considers an organization to operate on a “cooperative” basis if it exhibits most of the following characteristics:

 - its purpose is supportive of the common good;

 - its membership is open to persons who will use its services and accept its responsibilities;